 Real exchange rate is more relevant in cases of buying domestic and foreign goods

 4. Suppose it takes 1.25 yen to buy a rupee, and the price level in Japan is 3 and the price level in India is 1.2.
 Calculate the real exchange rate between India and Japan (the price of Japanese goods in terms of Indian goods).
 (Hint: First find out the nominal exchange rate as a price of yen in rupees).

 5. Explain the automatic mechanism by which BoP equilibrium was achieved under the gold standard.

-In Gold standard system, gold is considered as a common unit to measure another nation’s currency or in other words value of a currency was defined in terms of gold.
-The exchange rates was fixed in upper and lower limits and it was allowed to fluctuate within those limits.
-Therefore exchange rates became stable under the gold standard and due to this reason all countries maintained their individual stock of gold which was used for currency exchange.
+In the Gold standard system, gold is considered a common unit to measure another nation’s currency in other words value of a currency was defined in terms of gold.
+The exchange rates were fixed in upper and lower limits, and it was allowed to fluctuate within those limits.
+Therefore, exchange rates became stable under the gold standard, and due to this reason, all countries maintained their individual stock of gold which was used for currency exchange.

 6. How is the exchange rate determined under a flexible exchange rate regime?

-In this figure X axis represents demand for foreign currency while the Y axis represents exchange rates.
-Demand curve DD is sloping downward that shows the inverse relation between rate of exchange and demand for the foreign currency.
-The supply curve SS is upward sloping which shows the positive development of rate of exchange and supply of foreign currency.
-E is the point where equilibrium exchange rate is reached.
+In this figure, X-axis represents demand for foreign currency while the Y-axis represents exchange rates.
+Demand curve DD is sloping downward, which shows the inverse relationship between the rate of exchange and demand for foreign currency.
+The supply curve SS is upward sloping which shows the positive development of the rate of exchange and supply of foreign currency.
+E is the point where the equilibrium exchange rate is reached.